 However.
 It’s soooo easy to make impulse purchases there!
 I buy at least one thing that’s not on my list every time I go.
 It’s definitely something I need to work on!

 Oh, and the samples!!
 I shouldn’t.
 But I do.

 Alright, here is a current list of the items that I like to buy at Costco.

 - Aidells Chicken Sausage – Their chicken-apple sausage is fantastic.
 Gluten-free, soy-free, and no MSG.
 Each package at Costco comes with 3 packs of 5 links.
 Since 5 links is the perfect amount for our family of four, these make great quick and easy dinners.
-We actually grill a pack for dinner on every Costco shopping day!
+We usually grill a pack for dinner on Costco shopping days!